whn09/minimax_h3_h200/RESULTS.md

 mid-clip (frame 62) stills for the side-by-side that mattered: 480p/40 steps vs 768p/12 steps at the same 10 s budget.

-Both readings of "10 s" are covered by the tables above, so no re-run is needed once the customer
+Samples for the three tasks and the new features are in `videos_named/` too: `mode3_t2va.mp4` / `mode3_ref2va.mp4` (the two generated simultaneously while co-resident) and `geturl.mp4` (produced from a single GET URL via `h3get.py`).

-clarifies: for a 10 s *latency* read the 5 s-clip tables, for a 10 s *clip* read the 10 s rows.
+Both readings of "10 s" are covered by the tables above: for a 10 s *clip* (the customer's reading) see the three-task section and the 10 s rows, for a 10 s *latency* see the 5 s-clip tables.